tencent cloud

 producer.start();

-// Create message instance, set topic and message content
+// Create a message instance and set the topic and message content.

 Message message = new Message(topicName, "Your_Biz_Body".getBytes(StandardCharsets.UTF_8));